-In 1944, the castaway Corporal Allison drifts in a raft to Tuasiva Island, where he meets Sister Angela.
-She tells him that she is the only person on the island, having been left behind when seeking out a priest.
+In 1944, the castaway Corporal Allison, adrift in a raft since his ship was attacked, lands on tiny Tuasiva Island, where he meets Sister Angela.
+She tells him that she is the only person on the island, having been left behind while trying to evacuate a priest.
 The nun and the marine are stranded, but the island offers a bountiful supply of food.
-However, their paradisiacal life ends when the Japanese arrive to build a base, forcing "Mr." Allison and the nun to hide in a cave.
+However, their paradisiacal life ends when the Japanese arrive to build an outpost, forcing "Mr." Allison and the nun to take refuge in a cave.
 The marine's expertise in such conditions proves to be vital to their survival, and the two grow ever closer.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil; jonathanroberts